How long does a hip prosthesis last?

 Ceramic-ceramic and ceramic-polyethylene with highly cross-linked PE are considered particularly durable.

-Mostly biological bone loss or mechanical overload.
-Infections are very rare.
+Mostly biological bone degradation or mechanical overload.
+Very rare infections.

 Yes.
-Cycling, hiking, swimming and moderate exercise are expressly recommended.
+Cycling, hiking, swimming and moderate sports are explicitly recommended.

-Only in cases of pain, loosening, instability or complications – not automatically after years.
+Only with pain, loosening, instability or complications – not automatically after years.

 Only slightly.
-The activity level is more important.
+The activity level is more decisive.

 MAKE AN APPOINTMENT?